 Brush up on your Pittsburgh trivia and learn about 25 of our famous bridges!

 Possibly the city's most recognizable bridges are the Three Sisters Bridges, the only trio of identical bridges in the United States.
-The bridges cross the Allegheny River and connect downtown and the North Shore.
-Each bridge was named in honor of an influential Pittsburgh resident including the Roberto Clemente (6th Street Bridge), Andy Warhol (7th Street Bridge) and Rachel Carson (9th Street Bridge).
+The bridges cross the Allegheny River and connect Downtown and the North Shore.
+Each bridge was named in honor of an influential Pittsburgh resident including Roberto Clemente (6th Street Bridge), Andy Warhol (7th Street Bridge) and Rachel Carson (9th Street Bridge).

 Spanning the Monongahela River, the Smithfield Street Bridge stands upon the site of Pittsburgh’s first bridge, the Monongahela Bridge.
 In addition to being the city’s longest in-service bridge, it is also the oldest steel bridge in the United States and was designated a national historic landmark in 1976 by the American Society of Civil Engineers.